vikaspotluri123/ng-class-list-extractor/README.md

 > Determine what CSS classes an Angular Template or Component uses

+## Deprecated

+With Tailwind the 3.0 release, extractors changed from a per-file basis to a per-line basis.
+There's tons of edge cases when it comes to extracting class names from a single line with no context, so this library is essentially moot.

+If you're interested in the package name, or have any questions, feel free to reach out!

 ## Purpose

 The tl;dr is this package was written for compatibility with [TailwindCSS](https://tailwindcss.com), specifically [purging unused styles](https://tailwindcss.com/docs/controlling-file-size)